mastervanleeuwen/J-TrackGallery/docs/index.md

 ### Code and downloads

+- To see the frontend, please look here for [Joomla 3](https://jtrackgallery.gta-trek.eu/) and [Joomla 4](https://jtrackgalleryj4.gta-trek.eu/)
 - Documentation pages can be found [here](https://mastervanleeuwen.github.io/J-TrackGallery/)
 - The code is hosted on [github](https://github.com/mastervanleeuwen/J-TrackGallery)
 - J-TrackGallery is has also been submitted to the [Joomla extension directory](https://extensions.joomla.org/index.php?option=com_jed&view=extension&layout=default&id=15190&Itemid=145)
 - For bug reports etc to this version, use the [github issues page](https://github.com/mastervanleeuwen/J-TrackGallery/issues)

 #### Status of the Project

+0.9.22 (7 Nov 2021) Joomla 4 compatibility plus various technical improvements.
+The User view shows a summary of the user activity.

 0.9.30 (12 Dec 2020) various technical fixes, including a fix in the install script and settings for automatic updates